AMICI-dev/AMICI/documentation/MATLAB.md

     sol = simulate_modelname(t,theta,kappa,[],options)

-The integration status will be indicated by the sol.status flag.
+The integration status will be indicated by the `sol.status` flag.
 Negative values indicated failed integration.
 The states will then be available as sol.x.
 The observables will then be available as `sol.y`.
 The event outputs will then be available as `sol.z`.
 If no event occured there will be an event at the end of the considered interval with the final value of the root function is stored in `sol.rz`.

-Alternatively the integration call also be called via
+Alternatively the integration can also be called via

     [status,t,x,y] = simulate_modelname(t,theta,kappa,[],options)